-The incidental capture of vulnerable species in fishing gear (also known generically as ‘bycatch’) is a key conservation issue in the Mediterranean for a number of taxonomic groups, including sea turtles, cetaceans and seals, seabirds, and elasmobranchs.
+The incidental capture of vulnerable species in fishing gear (also known as ‘bycatch’) is a key conservation issue in the Mediterranean for a number of taxonomic groups, including sea turtles, sea birds, cetaceans and seals, sharks and rays and corals & sponges.

 The Medbycatch project works towards providing knowledge, skills and tools for the following high level result to be achieved: By 2022 the impact of selected fishing gears on vulnerable species and habitats is reduced in three separate geographic areas of the Mediterranean Sea (Alboran Sea; Sicily Channel; Central Aegean & Levantine Basin).
 On-the ground activities take place in Morocco, Tunisia and Turkey.

 Within the Medbycatch project’s framework, robust data is collected in a harmonized way to allow comparison across the Mediterranean.
 National teams of observers have been mobilised and trained to work with the fishers to obtain reliable information.
 Moreover changes to fishing gears are going to be identified and tested for their effectiveness to mitigate single and multi-taxa bycatch.